gabosaurio12/gabosaurio12/README.md

 - 🌱 I’m currently learning about Machine Learning and neuronal networks
 - 📫 How to reach me: You can contact me through my email
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love Software Engineering (my career), videogames, music and volleyball
+- ⚡ Fun fact: I love Software Engineering (my major), videogames, music and volleyball